 - Tech Specs

 Brand Link4 Corporation SKU LC9951124 Weight (lb.)
-16.4 Lead Time Ships in 1-2 Days Length (in.)
+16.4 Lead Time This product ships in 2 Business Days Length (in.)
 10.5 Width (in.)
 8.5 Height (in.)
-6 Warranty 1 Year UPC 748252829733 Prop 65 No Controller Functions Multi-Function Control, Temperature Control, Humidity Control, Ventilation Control, Cycle Timer Control, CO2 Control Number of Zones Dual Zone Has Photocell Yes Amps 15A Voltage 120V Frequency 60 Hz UL Listed No
+6 Warranty 1 Year UPC 748252829733 Prop 65 No Controller Functions Temperature Control, Humidity Control, Ventilation Control, Cycle Timer Control, CO2 Control, Lighting Control, Temp & Humidity Monitors Number of Zones Dual Zone Has Photocell Yes Amps 15 Amps Voltage 120 Volts Frequency 60 Hz UL Listed Yes

 - Product Q&A

 Link4 Corporation iPonic 624 Dual Zone Environmental Controller Questions & Answers